 Earlier, we recommended that you should take the train ride if you’re heading towards Ella from Colombo.

 This bridge is one of the major reasons why we emphasized on taking the train.

 It is believed that train rides in the highlands of Sri Lanka are one of the best in the world, and the Nine Arch bridge is one of the many reasons why it’s ranked one of the best.

 The bridge, which is situated between the Ella and Demodara stations, is an engineering marvel in the 20th century.

 It is believed that this bridge is built only using Stones and Cement without any steel reinforcements.

 During the British government, due to the break out of World War One, the steel consignment which was allocated for this sight was canceled.

 But, the truly talented ad smart Sri Lankans worked their magic to build this bridge.

-It is a small walk from Ella town to the bridge and the best time to go there is when a train passes through.
+It is a short walk from Ella town to the bridge, and the best time to go there is when a train passes through.